 Students can also earn a dual degree (meaning students graduate with two separate degrees) in agribusiness and agricultural systems technology.
 There is also a composite degree offered by the ASTE Department.
 The difference is that students in the dual major take higher-level math classes and theoretical economics classes.

-The agribusiness degree (BS) is available online through Regional Campuses.
+The agribusiness degree (BS) is available through USU-Online.

 With a degree in agribusiness, students can pursue the following careers:

 - Agricultural input marketing and sales

 - Stock and commodity brokerage

 Career Services provides counseling and information on hundreds of job and internship opportunities and even helps students apply and interview.

 In addition to Utah State University’s admissions requirements, the agribusiness program has additional requirements: